Nand Singh: Maha Vir Chakra

 On 12 December 1947, one Sikh was out on a fighting patrol at Uri against the tribesmen in Kashmir State.
 The enemy, who was occupying previously prepared bunker position, opened fire on the leading company of the battalion killing 10 men on the spot and wounding another 15.
 These 15 wounded soldiers were lying within 10 yards of enemy position.
 The enemy was attempting, under very heavy covering fire, to pull in these casualties and capture their arms and was at the same time carrying out an encircling movement round this position.
 Counter-attacks by the company on these bunkers had failed, resulting in even heavier casualties.
 Another company was then ordered to attack from the left flank.
 Jemadar Nand Singh, VC, was commanding one of its forward platoons.

 His platoon went into attack like a band of Trojans with himself to the fore.
 The fire was intense and his men were falling left and right of him.
 Yet he pressed on.
 His men followed him shouting cries of "Sat Sri Akal" and closed in on the enemy.
 He carried on.
 Fierce hand to-hand fighting ensued.
 Jemadar Nand Singh was the first to draw blood with his bayonet.
 Although wounded, he killed five of the enemy.
 By this fine example, his men were inspired to frenzy and fought like fiends, bayoneting right and left.
 The enemy broke and fled, but very few of them could escape.

 This brave VCO had captured his objective, but as he stood there on top of the bunker, a burst of enemy LMG hit him in the chest and killed him on the spot.
 However, his mission had been completed.
 The valour, leadership and selfless devotion to duty displayed by this son of India in this little action was something that cannot be described, much less matched.

 He was VC of the last war and had more than lived up to the reputation of one.

 Legacy

-Nand Singh belonged to Village Bahadurpur now in Mansa district, Punjab.
-The nearest town to his village is Bareta, where a local bus stand is named as Shaheed Nand Singh Viktoria Bus Stand.
+Nand Singh was from the village of Bahadurpur now in Mansa district, Punjab.
+The nearest town is Bareta, where a local bus stand is named as Shaheed Nand Singh Viktoria Bus Stand.
 A statue in Bathinda (locally known as Fauji Chowk) stands as a memorial.
+Nand Singh bridge in Uri, Jammu and Kashmir was named in his honour.

-Nand Singh bridge has been made in Uri to honour his sacrifice.
+His name appears on the Memorial Gates in Hyde Park London, along with other Indian Army VC winners.